Barabbas: Historicity

-The majority of scholars such as Craig A. Evans and N. T. Wright accept of the historicity of the Passover pardon narrative, quoting evidence of such pardons from Livy's Books from the Foundation of the City, Josephus's Antiquities of the Jews, Papyrus Florence, Pliny the Younger's Epistles and the Mishnah.
+Scholars such as Craig A. Evans and N. T. Wright accept the historicity of the Passover pardon narrative, quoting evidence of such pardons from Livy's Books from the Foundation of the City, Josephus's Antiquities of the Jews, Papyrus Florence, Pliny the Younger's Epistles and the Mishnah.

 The similarities of the name (Ἰησοῦς Bαραββᾶς) in some manuscripts and the name of Jesus have led some modern scholars to argue that the counter-intuitive similarity of the two men's names is evidence of its historicity.
-They doubt a Christian writer would invent a similar name for a criminal, practically equating Christ with a criminal, if he were fictionalizing the story for a polemical or theological purpose.
+They doubt a Christian writer would invent a similar name for a criminal, practically equating Christ with a criminal, if he were inventing the story for a polemical or theological purpose.

-Contrarian beliefs include Max Dimont's opinion the story of Barabbas as related in the Gospels lacks credibility from both the Roman and Jewish standpoint.
-Dimont argues against the believability of the Barabbas story by noting that the alleged custom of privilegium Paschale, "the privilege of Passover", where a criminal is set free, is only found in the Gospels.
-Alternatively, Raymond E. Brown argues that the Gospels' narratives about Barabbas cannot be considered historical, but that it is probable that a prisoner referred to as Barabbas (bar abba, "son of the father") was freed around the period Jesus was crucified, and this gave birth to the story.
+Contrarian positions include Max Dimont, who argues against the believability of the Barabbas story by noting that the alleged custom of privilegium Paschale, "the privilege of Passover", where a criminal is set free, is only found in the Gospels.
+For Dimont, Barabbas' narrative lacks credibility from both the Roman and Jewish standpoint.
+Raymond E. Brown contends that the Gospel narratives about Barabbas cannot be considered historical, but that it is probable that a prisoner referred to as Barabbas (bar abba, "son of the father") was freed around the period Jesus was crucified, and this gave birth to the story.

-Bart D. Ehrman notes the story is not in Pontius Pilate's character and comments that the name Barabbas "son of the father" is interestingly similar to Jesus's role as the son of God.
+Bart D. Ehrman notes the story is not in Pontius Pilate's character to release an insurrectionist for the Jews, as well as commenting that the name Barabbas "son of the father" is interestingly similar to Jesus' role as the Son of God.

+E. P. Sanders argued the writers took a kernel of historical reality of a prisoner being released to celebrate a holiday, and transformed it into dramatic trial scenes and "choice of two criminals".
+Jennifer K. Breanson reasons the episode is a literary creation, which encodes ritual symbolism with the transformation of Leviticus 16 into a passion drama.

-Another minority of scholars, including Benjamin Urrutia, Stevan Davies, Hyam Maccoby and Horace Abram Rigg, have contended that Barabbas and Jesus were the same person.
+A minority of scholars, including Benjamin Urrutia, Stevan Davies, Hyam Maccoby, and Horace Abram Rigg, have contended that Barabbas and Jesus were the same historical figure.
+Luca di Basi critiqued the "identity thesis" of Davis, Maccoby and others, which presents Jesus originally as a political agitator, with later pro-Roman editors making deliberate contrasts to distance Christianity from Jewish militancy.

-Levitical atonement allegory

-Robert L. Merritt, Raymond E. Brown, Pope Benedict XVI, and Hyam Maccoby describe or register readings that compare the Barabbas pericope with the Day of Atonement rite in Leviticus 16, sometimes as deliberate narrative typology and sometimes as thematic echo.
-Origen already noted the force of the variant name "Jesus Barabbas," which sharpens a two figure juxtaposition in Matthew and which later scribes may have muted.